Generalised Fisher Information in Defective Fokker-Planck Equations: Introduction

-where $\PP$ is a positive definite matrix that is chosen to satisfy a matrix inequality associated to the equation that implies the functional inequalities which give rise to Theorem \ref{thm:anton_erb}.
+where $\PP$ is a positive definite matrix that is chosen \amit{in a way} which gives rise to Theorem \ref{thm:anton_erb}.
 We refer to \S \ref{sec:generalfisher} for further details on the choice of $\PP$.\\ The loss of $2\epsilon$ in the convergence rate of the defective case in Theorem \ref{thm:anton_erb}(ii), \textit{even when $\D$ is not degenerate}, can be attributed to the technique of finding $\PP$.
-It is worth to note that by allowing $\PP$ to also depend on the time variable $t$, Monmarch\'e has recovered the sharp large time behaviour stated in Theorem \ref{thm:main} in \cite{MoH19}, though this result was attained via a differential inequality and not a functional inequality.
+It is worth to note that by allowing $\PP$ to also depend on the time variable $t$, Monmarch\'e has recovered \amit{in \cite{MoH19}} the sharp large time behaviour stated in Theorem \ref{thm:main}, though this result was attained via a differential inequality and not a functional inequality.

-In \cite{AEW18} we focused our attention on attaining the sharp long time behaviour in both the degenerate and defective case.
-Our investigation, while successful, has relied heavily on detailed spectral investigation of the Fokker-Planck operator $L$ in the Hilbertian setting of the space $L^2\pa{\R^d,f_\infty^{-1}}$ and other tools from spectral theory.
-With this at hand we have managed to attain the desired convergence rate for $e_2$ which, up to a factor of $\frac{1}{2}$, is the norm of $f-f_\infty$ in $L^2(\R^d, f_\infty^{-1})$, and using the monotonicity of the family of entropies $\br{e_p}_{1<p\leq 2}$ (w.r.t.\ $p$) and a non-symmetric \textit{hypercontractivity} result\footnote{This refers to an embedding in "higher spaces", indexed by $p$.
+In \cite{AEW18} we focused our attention on attaining the sharp long time behaviour \amit{of $e_p$} in both the degenerate and defective case.
+As was previously mentioned, our investigation, while successful, has relied heavily on detailed spectral investigation of the Fokker-Planck operator $L$ in the Hilbertian setting of the space $L^2\pa{\R^d,f_\infty^{-1}}$ and other ``heavy'' tools from spectral theory.
+Utilising this investigation and tools we have managed to \amit{obtain} the desired convergence rate for $e_2$ and using the monotonicity of the family of entropies $\br{e_p}_{1<p\leq 2}$ (w.r.t.\ $p$) and a non-symmetric \textit{hypercontractivity} result\footnote{This refers to an embedding in "higher spaces", indexed by $p$.
 We have shown in \cite{AEW18} that if $e_p\pa{f_0|f_\infty}$ is finite for $1<p<2$ then the solution for equation \eqref{eq:fokkerplanck} will eventually (with explicit estimation on time) have finite $e_2$ entropy.} we achieved the same convergence rate for all $\br{e_p}_{1<p\leq 2}$. \\ This study, however, circumvented the entropy production completely as well as the Bakry-Emery method.
 The goal we set ourselves, whose result is this work, is to see if one can modify the Bakry-Emery method in a way that keeps its main idea intact, but allows one to use it in greater generality - which includes equation \eqref{eq:fokkerplanck}.

 To do so we start by noticing that in our setting the entropy production of the $\psi-$entropy is given by